Search gov.ie

 Honey Production and Labelling

-Honey offered for sale to the consumer must comply with the European Communities (Marketing of Honey) Regulations 2003 (SI No. 367 of 2003).
+Honey offered for sale to the consumer must comply with the European Communities (Marketing of Honey) Regulations 2003 (SI 367 of 2003 as amended).
 These regulations aim to ensure the honey is of acceptable quality and accurately labelled, especially in terms of origin.
-This Department carries out inspections to ensure compliance with these regulations and penalties are applied for infringements.
+This Department carries out inspections to ensure compliance with these regulations and penalties may be applied if non compliances are found.
 Beekeepers are encouraged to register with this Department for food hygiene purposes and are issued with a unique beekeeper registration number.

 The Beekeeper’s Ideal Honey House